Turtle Meaning and Symbolism

-You are endowed with enough flexibility to adapt to new surroundings just like a turtle that carries its home on its back.
+You are endowed with enough flexibility to adapt to new surroundings, like a turtle carrying its home on its back.

 A turtle crossing your path is a reminder that you need to have trust in your way of working things out.
 Others may hasten, but you need not be tempted by them; just carefully observe all details and then proceed.